A Low-Complexity Framework for Multi-access Coded Caching Systems with Arbitrary User-cache Access Topology: Preliminaries

-A wide range of graph coloring algorithms have been studied in the literature, including local search-based methods such as tabu search~\cite{hertz1987tabu} and evolutionary algorithms.
-While these methods can achieve good performance in certain settings, they are often sensitive to algorithmic parameters.
-Consequently, they may incur substantial computational overhead and fail to consistently produce high-quality solutions, especially for large-scale or structurally complex graphs.
+A wide range of graph coloring algorithms has been studied in the literature, including the local search-based methods such as the tabu search~\cite{hertz1987tabu} and the evolutionary algorithms \cite{islam2021evolutionary}.
+While these methods can achieve good performance in certain settings, they are often sensitive to algorithmic parameters and incur substantial computational overhead for large-scale or structurally complex graphs.
 Greedy heuristics are generally more efficient.
-Among them, the DSatur algorithm~\cite{brelaz1979dsatur} is a widely used greedy coloring method that dynamically selects vertices according to their saturation degree ($SD$), defined as the number of distinct colors assigned to neighboring vertices.
-By prioritizing the most constrained vertices, DSatur effectively captures local coloring constraints and typically produces colorings close to the \textit{chromatic number} $\chi(G)$ for the conflict graph $\mathcal{G}=(\mathcal{V},\mathcal{E})$ in the MACC delivery problem.
-Thus it serves as a strong benchmark for learning-based approaches, as validated in Sections~\ref{sec-greedy-converse} and~\ref{sec-experiments}.
-The procedure is summarized in Algorithm~\ref{alg-dsatur}.
+Among them, the DSatur algorithm~\cite{brelaz1979dsatur} is a widely used greedy coloring method that dynamically selects vertices according to their saturation degree ($SD$), defined as the number of distinct colors assigned to neighboring vertices. \emph{The main idea of the DSatur algorithm is to prioritize vertices that are most constrained by previously assigned colors, thereby reducing the risk of future color conflicts.} By prioritizing the most constrained vertices, the DSatur algorithm produces colorings close to the IC converse bound in the MACC delivery problem (as shown in Section~\ref{sec-experiments}).
+However, its worst-case time complexity is on the order of $\mathcal{O}(|\mathcal{V}|^2 + |\mathcal{E}|)$, and the number of vertices in the conflict graph can scale as $|\mathcal{V}|=\mathcal{O}(K^{t+1})$ under MN uncoded placement.
+Moreover, decoding constraints in MACC systems often induce dense conflict graphs, further exacerbating the computational burden.
+These limitations motivate the development of low-complexity alternatives.